h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - Cluster means (centroid number, column)

 K-Means randomly chooses starting points and converges to a local minimum of centroids.
 The number of clusters is arbitrary, and should be thought of as a tuning parameter.
-The output is a matrix of the cluster assignments, and the coordinates of the cluster centers in terms of the originally chosen attributes.
-Your cluster centers may differ slightly from run to run as this problem is NP-hard.
+The output is a matrix of the cluster assignments and the coordinates of the cluster centers in terms of the originally chosen attributes.
+Your cluster centers may differ slightly from run to run as this problem is Non-deterministic Polynomial-time (NP)-hard.

 ###FAQ

-- How does the algo handle missing values during training?
+- **How does the algorithm handle missing values during training?**

   Missing values are automatically imputed by the column mean.

-- How does the algo handle missing values during testing?
+- **How does the algorithm handle missing values during testing?*

   Missing values are automatically imputed by the column mean of the training data.

-- Does it matter if the data is sorted?
+- **Does it matter if the data is sorted?**

   No.

-- Should data be shuffled before training?
+- **Should data be shuffled before training?**

   No.

-- What if there are a large number of columns?
+- **What if there are a large number of columns?**

-K-Means suffers from the curse of dimensionality, and all points are roughly at the same distance from each other in high dimensions, making the algorithm less and less useful.
+  K-Means suffers from the curse of dimensionality: all points are roughly at the same distance from each other in high dimensions, making the algorithm less and less useful.

-- What if there are a large number of categorical factor levels?
+- **What if there are a large number of categorical factor levels?**

-This can be problematic as categoricals are one-hot encoded on the fly and can lead to the same problem as datasets with a large number of columns.
+  This can be problematic, as categoricals are one-hot encoded on the fly, which can lead to the same problem as datasets with a large number of columns.